jmurga/MKtest.jl/docs/src/analytical.md

 x,y = MKtest.analytical_alpha(adap)
 ```

-Internally the function (1) sets the mutation rate regarding the BGS strength and (2) sets the probability of fixations given the genetic scenario.
+Internally the function (1) sets the mutation rate regarding the BGS strength and (2) sets the probability of fixations given the genetic model.
 Then, it estimates the SFS and fixations rates for neutral and non-neutral alleles.
 Please check [`MKtest.analytical_alpha`](@ref) to check the process.

 #### Plotting the results.
 The variable *x* contains $\alpha_{(x)}$ accounting for weakly beneficial alleles. *y* contains the value of $\alpha_{(x)}$, not accounting for weakly beneficial alleles.
 In this example, we do not model BGS (check *B* parameter in *MKtest.parameters* above)